 Plenty of fingers were stuck in my food to test the temperature, only to have the dishes hastily recovered with foil and shoved back into the oven.

-So when I came across a recipe for Thanksgiving stuffing in the crock pot, I about passed out.
+So when I came across a recipe for turkey stuffing recipe for the crock pot, I about passed out.

 Radically Simple Crock Pot Stuffing Recipe